laskaux-test/laskaux-test.github.io/_posts/_2020-11-23-civilisation-map.md

 : [Dances from _Terpsichore_: Ballet](
 https://www.youtube.com/watch?v=iKQ7T-Sdyi0)
 <br />
-[Jacob van Ruisdael, _View of Haarlem with Bleaching Grounds_ | Gerrit Berckheyde, _The Market Place and the Grote Kerk at Haarlem_ | Grote of St.-Bavokerk, Haarlem]
+[Jacob van Ruisdael, _View of Haarlem from the Dunes at Overveen_ | Gerrit Berckheyde, _The Market Place and the Grote Kerk at Haarlem_ | Grote of St.-Bavokerk, Haarlem]
 <br /><br />